 The Puget Sound Zen Center is a community dedicated to practicing Zen, to teaching and living Buddhist principles, to supporting a vibrant sangha, and to serving our wider community.

 Located on Vashon Island, the center is part of the life of the island while serving the wider Puget Sound area.
+Starting in January 2020 you will be able to find us in West Seattle as well.
 Our community is open to all regardless of age, ethnicity, religious affiliation, disability, or gender identity, or sexual orientation.

 We hold practice a few times a week and schedule a number of retreats annually.
 We also offer family programs, dharma study classes, discussion groups, community service opportunities, and a precepts program.
 We are members of the Interfaith Council to Prevent Homelessness and the Northwest Dharma Association.